 Accountants and Diversity

 Diversity, breadth, range are all so important in our lives, in our professions and in how we are regulated, that it’s no surprise bringing it to the ICAEW’s Regulatory Board (IRB) is a serious priority.
-The IRB is committed to taking account of inclusion and diversity in its activities, writes Sarah Nathan, Chair of the Regulatory and Conduct Appointment Committee (RACAC).
+The IRB is committed to taking account of inclusion and diversity in its activities, writes Sara Nathan OBE, Chair of the Regulatory and Conduct Appointment Committee (RACAC).

 Investigation committee: avoiding the risk of referral